-I don’t know about you but I am DONE with diet culture, I am DONE with that way of thinking, I am DONE feeling like I am not good enough and I and DONE worrying about my weight.
+I don’t know about you, but I am DONE with diet culture.
+I am DONE with that way of thinking.
+I am DONE feeling like I am not good enough.
+I and DONE worrying about my weight.
 Period.
 I’m just done.
 Life is too freaking short.

 There IS another way.

-With the help and inspiration from many different avenues (including coaches, teachers, friends, blogs, books, podcasts, yoga, meditation, journaling, etc.) I am truly learning (for the first time EVER) to truly LOVE my body and take care of my body – with my flaws, extra weight and all.
+With the help and inspiration from many different avenues (including coaches, teachers, friends, blogs, books, podcasts, yoga, meditation, journaling, etc.) and a lot of inner work, I am truly learning (for the first time EVER) to truly LOVE my body and take care of my body – with my flaws, extra weight and all.
 I am also learning to look at the world and everyone around me differently.
 Weight truly doesn’t matter and most of the time is NOT an accurate indicator of someone’s health.

 I am not my weight.

 I now focus on doing things that make me FEEL good.
 Period.
 I want to feel good in my body because it is the only place I have to live.
-I want to be heathy.
+I want to be healthy.
 I want to move my body everyday in ways that feel good.
 I want to stay hydrated and drink enough water.
 I want to have energy.
 I want to feel light and radiant.
 I want to eat when I’m hungry.
 I want to be able to hike in the mountains or run around the block without feeling like I’m going to die.
 I want to eat food that makes me feel good.
 I want to rest if my body needs rest.
-I am making choices that support a healthy mind and body but I am DONE punishing my body for what it is (or isn’t) or for not looking the way I think (or society thinks) it should.
+If I want to eat chips, I’m going to eat the damn chips.
+I am making choices that support a healthy mind and body, but I am DONE punishing my body for what it is (or isn’t) or for not looking the way I think (or society thinks) it should.

 If you only love yourself or feel good about yourself when you look a certain way or weigh a certain amount, I have news for you: That is not loving yourself and it is not healthy!
 It is actually the exact opposite.